Lord Advocate’s guidelines: Liberation by the police

 • decide not to release the person from custody.

 In all cases there is a presumption of liberty.
 The duty, in section 50 of the 2016 Act, to take every precaution to ensure that a person is not unreasonably or unnecessarily held in police custody must be considered in every case and reasons why a person was not liberated must be fully recorded.
+However, for any offending deemed to constitute serious public disorder which is motivated by hate, racism and prejudice there will be presumption that it is necessary and proportionate to keep an individual in custody.
+This presumption does not apply to children and will be reviewed in December 2024 and this guideline updated if necessary.

 Where, after an appropriate risk assessment, police officers are satisfied that the circumstances of offending behaviour can be reported to the Procurator Fiscal whilst the person is at liberty, including where conditions can be imposed to manage any risk identified, consideration must be given to liberating the person.